anacode/anacode-toolkit/docs/source/intro.rst

     :class:`anacode.api.writers.CSVWriter`), you can provide the path to their parent folder to
     :func:`DatasetLoader.from_path <anacode.agg.aggregation.DatasetLoader.from_path>`
     to load all available results.
-If you want to load older - backed up - csv files, you can use *backup_suffix* argument of the method to specify suffix of files to load.
+If you want to load older backed-up csv files, you can use *backup_suffix* argument of the method to specify suffix of files to load.